Chart Color Schemes

 The educational profile of South Morang - South exceeds national averages, with above-average qualification levels and academic performance metrics

-South Morang - South has 4 schools with a combined enrollment of 2,759 students.
-It demonstrates typical Australian school conditions with balanced educational opportunities (ICSEA: 1033).
-The area functions as an education hub with 20.4 school places per 100 residents, significantly above the regional average of 13.1, attracting students from surrounding communities.
+South Morang - South has four schools with a combined enrollment of 2,759 students.
+The area's ICSEA score is 1033, indicating balanced educational opportunities.
+It includes one primary, one secondary, and two K-12 schools.
+As an education hub, the area offers 20.4 school places per 100 residents, higher than the regional average of 13.1, attracting students from surrounding communities.
+Note: for schools with 'n/a' enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education